Welcome to Legacy Home Inspections!

 - Radon Testing

-Single System Surveys: Do have a specific need to assess the condition of a single system, i.e. roof, deck or crawlspace?
+Single System Inspections: Do you need to assess the condition of a single system, i.e. roof, deck or crawlspace?
 Sometimes insurance companies need to have a third party verify functional condition.
 Other times, you may know something specific is wrong, but would like an unbiased third party to investigate and verify your findings before calling the specialists to make necessary repairs.

-Maintenance Surveys: Single systems, multiple systems or the whole house….what condition is your home in?
+Maintenance Inspections: Single systems, multiple systems or the whole house….what condition is your home in?
 Identifying maintenance items early can save you money and time.
-Start planning today to keep your home in top condition, whether you plan to sale next year or stay put indefinitely in your dream home.
+Start planning today to keep your home in top condition, whether you plan to sell next year or stay put indefinitely in your dream home.

 Radon Testing: Radon is produced from a natural breakdown of uranium in soil, rock and water.
 It is the second leading cause of lung cancer in the US.
 It is colorless and odorless.
 Some areas are known to have higher radon levels than others, but many factors can play together and can cause one home to have very low radon levels, and the house across the lot line to have levels that should cause concern.
-The only way to identify radon gas and determine the level is to test.
+Alaska’s Radon Report Card shows the current statistics on radon in Alaska.
+For a graphic representation of radon findings in Alaska, there is an interactive map that pools findings from many sources of radon readings around Alaska.
+The only way to identify radon gas and determine the level in your home is to test.
+Legacy Home Inspections is a member of ARRST and has an NRPP certified technician to safely and accurately perform testing so you can rest easy in your home.